choonchernlim/choonchernlim-archetype-jar/archetype/README.md

 ## Update archetype version

-Go to `archetype/archetype.properties`, and change this line:-
+Go to `archetype/pom.xml`, and change this line:-

-    archetype.version=X.X.X
+    <version>X.X.X</version>

-Go to `archetype/test.sh`, and change this line:-
+Go to `archetype/archetype-test.sh`, and change this line:-

     -DarchetypeVersion=X.X.X